Ziff Davis (ZD)

 Our advice is to pay up for elite businesses whose advantages are tailwinds to earnings growth.
 Don’t get sucked into lower-quality businesses just because they seem like bargains.
 These mediocre businesses often never achieve a higher multiple as hoped, a phenomenon known as a “value trap”.

-Digital media company Ziff Davis (NASDAQ:ZD) missed Wall Street’s revenue expectations in Q3 CY2025 as sales rose 2.9% year on year to $363.7 million.
-On the other hand, the company’s outlook for the full year was close to analysts’ estimates with revenue guided to $1.47 billion at the midpoint.
-Its non-GAAP profit of $1.76 per share was 1.4% below analysts’ consensus estimates.
+Digital media company Ziff Davis (NASDAQ:ZD) missed Wall Street’s revenue expectations in Q4 CY2025, with sales falling 1.5% year on year to $406.7 million.
+Its non-GAAP profit of $2.56 per share was 5.1% below analysts’ consensus estimates.

 Company Overview